Debt Avalanche Method: Pros and Cons

 FAQ

-If two debts have the same interest rate, which do I pay off first with the avalanche method?
+If two debts have the same interest rate, which do I pay off first?

 In this situation, it may be wise to allocate more of your funds toward repaying the smaller of the two debts first.
 Paying off a debt quickly could boost your motivation by giving you a sense of progress and achievement.